quangdaon/quangdao.com/src/posts/blog/2025-07-01-now-by-notion.md

 // Handler for /api/now/refresh
 export async function POST() {
-	refreshActivities(); // This is a promise - Kick off process in the background, then immediately respond with a 202 return new Response(null, { status: 202 }); // 202 = Accepted, to let the calling know that work is happening, but not completed
+	refreshActivities(); // This is a promise - Kick off process in the background, then immediately respond with a 202 return new Response(null, { status: 202 }); // 202 = Accepted, to let the caller know that work is happening, but not completed
 }
 ```